NasKar2/truenas-upgrade-jails/README.md

 It will skip the jails that have already been upgraded and not fetch the current release if it has already done so.

+**Does not work properly with plugins, must be a standard iocage jail**

 ## Installation

 Download the repository to a convenient directory on your FreeNAS system by changing to that directory and running